Function pathfinding::directed::edmonds_karp::edmonds_karp

 Edge<N, C>

-must be signed as the algorithm has to deal with
+Note that the capacity type C must be signed as the algorithm has to deal with

 negative residual capacities.

-structure, it is possible to adjust the capacities
+By creating an EdmondsKarp structure, it is possible to adjust the capacities

 after computing the maximum flow and rerun the algorithm without starting from

 scratch.
-This function is a helper function that remaps the N
+This function is a helper function that remaps the N node type to

 appropriate indices.